biopragmatics/bioversions/docs/failures.md

 # Errors

 - failed to resolve Biofacquim
-- failed to resolve Guide to Pharmacology
+- failed to resolve OncoTree